qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 above/below freezing (0 degrees Celsius), etc.

 In ratio classification, the numbers are on a scale with only positive and zero values.
-For example: temparature above absolute zero (0 degrees Kelvin), distance from a point, the average amount of traffic on a given street per month, etc.
+For example: temperature above absolute zero (0 degrees Kelvin), distance from a point, the average amount of traffic on a given street per month, etc.